markantlab/lab-website/_posts/2021-07-15-MemoryCognition.md

   <img src="{{ site.baseurl }}/assets/ati-social.png" alt="Social hierarchy" width="500px" />
 </figure>

-One explanation is that Bill's behavior reveals an underlying hierarchy (or ranking) of the kind commonly seen in social environments, whether they are formal (e.g., management structure) or informal (e.g., based on popularity).
+One explanation is that Bill's behavior reveals an underlying hierarchy (or ranking) of the kind commonly seen in social environments, whether they are formal (e.g., based on a management structure) or informal (e.g., based on popularity).
 Bill is rude to Anna because he's ranked higher in the social hierarchy, but is deferential to Carol because he's ranked lower than her.
 By observing differences in how people interact across different contexts, you can discover the underlying hierarchy and make sense of seemingly inconsistent behaviors.